Friday May 18

 Don’t give harried agents and editors an excuse to toss your manuscript before they’ve read the first word.

-So, how do you format a novel manuscript an acceptable way?
+So how do you format a novel manuscript an acceptable way?

-Find out what the agent or publisher recommends
+Find out what the agent or publisher recommends.

-Yes, many publish their specs and formatting requirements right on their Web sites.
+Yes, many publish their specs and formatting requirements right on their websites.
 Checking out the specs should be your first step.

 Adapt your manuscript for each agent or publisher (most will be remarkably similar).

-• Twelve point, Times New Roman (or Courier New, if you insist), black font
+font: Twelve point, Times New Roman (or Courier New, if you insist), black

-• One-inch margins on all four sides
+margins: One-inch margins on all four sides

-• Align left (not justified).
+align: Align left (not justified).
 The right edges will not be uniform or even.

-• Number pages beginning with the actual story (don’t count or put page numbers on the title page)
+page numbering: Number pages beginning with the actual story (don’t count or put page numbers on the title page)

-• Indicate scene breaks by inserting a blank line and centering the number sign # in the center of the line
+scene breaks: Indicate scene breaks by inserting a blank line and centering the number sign # in the center of the line

-• Include your last name, your title (or keywords from the title), and the page number in the page header of every page except for the title page.
+page header: Include your last name, your title (or keywords from the title), and the page number in the page header of every page except for the title page.
 Align the header to the right, so the information doesn’t interfere with the text of the manuscript.
 (Jones/Taming the Monster/1)

-Include a title page
+Include a title page—

-• Aligned left and single spaced, near the top of the page, include contact information: Your real/legal name, address, phone number, e-mail address.
+contact info: Aligned left and single spaced, near the top of the page, include contact information: Your real/legal name, address, phone number, e-mail address.
 Follow with the word count.
 Alternatively, you can set word count apart by listing it at the top of the right side of the title page.

-• About 1/2 the way down the page, centered, enter the full manuscript title (all caps or mixed caps); on the next double-spaced line, type by or a novel by or a story by; on the next double-spaced line, add your pen name or your real name plus your pen name—Alexis Chesterfield writing as Billie Thomas
+title and author: About 1/2 the way down the page, centered, enter the full manuscript title (all caps or mixed caps); on the next double-spaced line, type by or a novel by or a story by; on the next double-spaced line, add your pen name or your real name plus your pen name—Alexis Chesterfield writing as Billie Thomas

-• If you have an agent, include the agent’s contact name and information beneath your name (yes, skip a line)
+agent: If you have an agent, include the agent’s contact name and information beneath your name (yes, skip a line)

-• Header information is not included on the title page.
+page header: Header information is not included on the title page.
 The title page is not included in page numbering.

 That’s it, a basic format for novels.

-Do you have leeway with some of these items?
-Yes.
-For example, your header could be aligned left.
-But since the agent’s or editor’s eye will be looking to the top left of the page first, a header on the left side could be distracting.
 Can you add an asterisk instead of the number sign for scene breaks?
 Sure.
-Just don’t get too fancy; you don’t want to distract the person deciding on your story.
-You simply want to show a break.
+Just don’t get too fancy.
+You don’t want to distract the person deciding on your story, you simply want to show a break.
 (You could also use three number signs instead of a single one.)

-Remember… Always, always, always check the recommended format for each agent and publishing house you submit to.
+Remember . . .
+Always, always, always check the recommended format for each agent and publishing house you submit to.

 Never send more than they request.